-The process is simple; when you complete one step, you move up the ladder and do the next step.
+The process is simple; you move up the ladder and do the next step when you complete one step.
 If you need to take money out of a ladder step, climb down one step, and start over.
 The point is to continue moving up the ladder, but if you have to take a step down- it’s ok!
 The ladder is made for climbing up and down!